 Individual Counselling for Adults (Ages 18+)

-Individual Counselling / Psychotherapy at Clarity Psychology Inc. is provided by Registered Psychologists.
+Individual Counselling / Psychotherapy at Clarity Psychology Inc. is provided by Registered Psychologists and Registered Provisional Psychologists.
 Sessions are typically 50 minutes in length and can be offered either in-person or via telepsychology (video or phone).

 Individual Counselling for Teens (Ages 13-17)

-Individual Counselling / Psychotherapy for Teens (Ages 13-17) at Clarity Psychology Inc. is provided by Registered Psychologists.
+Individual Counselling / Psychotherapy for Teens (Ages 13-17) at Clarity Psychology Inc. is provided by Registered Psychologists and Registered Provisional Psychologists.
 Sessions are typically 50 minutes in length and can be offered either in-person or via telepsychology (video or phone).

 Couples Counselling